ACP LAB

 ResearchGate

-Jing Yuan is currently a postdoctoral fellow of the Measurement and Regulator Science (MaRS) Program at Duke University.
-She was a postdoctoral research scientist in the Applied Cognitive Psychology (ACP) Lab starting from September 2021 to June 2023.
-Jing got her Ph.D. in lifespan developmental psychology at NC State in 2021 summer.
+Jing Yuan is currently a senior manager at Takeda Pharmaceuticals.
+She was a postdoctoral research scientist in the Applied Cognitive Psychology (ACP) Lab starting from September 2021 to June 2023, and then a postdoctoral fellow of the Measurement and Regulator Science (MaRS) Program at Duke University.
+Dr. Yuan received her Ph.D. in lifespan developmental psychology at NC State in 2021 summer.
 Her work involves the application of emotion and cognitive research in domains such as caregiving, driving, and prosthesis design.
 In the ACP lab, her projects involved developing a new attention training program for older drivers to improve their hazard detection in driving, inventing a new visuospatial attention task to assess walking safety, unraveling the mechanisms of prosthesis users' preferences using the human-factor research method, etc. Her ultimate goal is to use her research to help adults, especially older adults, live an emotionally, cognitively, socially, and physically healthy life.

 Applied Cognitive Psychology Lab